-Interviewing potential customers is a major component of building a startup from an idea.
+Interviewing potential customers is a major component of launching a new product/service or launching an entirely new business from an idea (a startup).
 Startups are all about finding customers, not building and pushing something you’ve dreamed up.
 It’s important that you are providing a solution to someone’s problem–a problem they are willing to pay someone to solve.
 Building a product is the easy part.
 Providing a service is the easy part.
 Getting people to commit and pay for it is the hard part.
 People don’t care how cool your product is–they want to know if it solves a problem they have.

 People don’t care how cool your product is–they want to know if it solves a problem they have.
-Click To Tweet
+Share on X

 Before you go off building anything, we suggest you conduct a series of interviews with potential customers and parties related to your company’s industry–at least 100.
 Yes, 100 people!
 Although that may seem like a lot, it’s really reasonable considering the amount of time, money, and resources that must go into building a company.
 Wouldn’t you like to start with a clear understanding of the customers and industry you seek to serve?

 Building a product is the easy part.
 Providing a service is the easy part.
 Getting people to commit and pay for it is the hard part.
-Click To Tweet
+Share on X

 The Secret